 Additional Contributions and Rollovers are allowable after commencing a Pension

 You can continue to contribute to your SMSF and rollover monies to your SMSF from another Superfund, after you commence a Pension.
-For contributions you are still subject to the contribution rules which can be found on our website here.
+For contributions you are still subject to the contribution rules.
+For more information on the contribution rules, please click here.
 You should bear in mind that Concessional Contributions (which include Employer and Salary Sacrificed Contributions) continue to be subject to tax at 15% even after you commence a Pension.

 Allocating Contributions and Rollovers after commencing a Pension

-Unlike Retail Funds, a SMSF can accept contributions (subject to the normal contributions rules) and rollovers after the Pension has commenced.
+Unlike Retail Funds, an SMSF can accept contributions (subject to the normal contributions rules) and rollovers after the SABP/TRIS has commenced.
 These contributions and rollovers continue to be made to the Transaction Bank Account setup for your SMSF.
-When you make additional contributions and rollovers to your SMSF after you commence a Pension, they are allocated to your "Accumulation Account".
+When you make additional contributions and rollovers to your SMSF after you commence a pension (SABP or TRIS), they are allocated to your "Accumulation Account".

 Commencing Multiple Pensions

-What if a second SMSF Member has not commenced a Pension?
+What if a second SMSF Member has not commenced an SABP?

-If there are two or more Members in the SMSF and one or more Members remains in Accumulation Phase (i.e. they have not commenced a Pension) then those Member's share of the SMSF still attract tax at up to 15%.
-Of course those Members can also commence a Pension when eligible, reducing the tax rate on their share of the SMSF income and realised capital gains to 0% also.
-When ESUPERFUND attends to the annual compliance work for the SMSF, the assets will be prorated between the assets that are in "Pension Phase" and the assets that are in "Accumulation Phase".
+If there are two or more Members in the SMSF and one or more Members have not commenced an SABP, then those Members' share of the SMSF still attract tax at up to 15%.
+Of course those Members can also commence an SABP when eligible, reducing the tax rate on their share of the SMSF income and realised capital gains to 0% also.
+When ESUPERFUND attends to the annual compliance work for the SMSF, the assets will be prorated between the assets that are in "SABP Account" and the assets that are in "Accumulation Account" and/or "TRIS Account".

 If you commence a Pension and are aged below 60, the Pension Income you access must be declared in your personal Income Tax Return.
 To do this the SMSF must provide to each Member aged below 60 PAYG documentation with the amounts that must be declared in your Tax Return and any rebates that may apply.
-The PAYG documentation including the calculation of the relevant amounts to include in your Tax Return is prepared by ESUPERFUND absolutely FREE of charge!
-This is unprecedented in today's market.
+The PAYG documentation including the calculation of the relevant amounts to include in your Tax Return is prepared by ESUPERFUND at no additional cost.
 It should be noted that no PAYG documentation is required for Pension withdrawals made after age 60 given that these withdrawals are tax free and do not need to be declared in your personal tax return.

-It is FREE to establish a Pension with ESUPERFUND.
+There is no additional cost to establish a Pension with ESUPERFUND.

 When you are ready to commence a Pension, ESUPERFUND will attend to all aspects of the setup process for you.
-You do nothing.
 To establish a Pension simply determine which Pension applies to you and click below to apply:

-If you are aged over 65 or you are aged between Preservation Age and 64 and are "Retired", you have the option to commence a Simple Account Based Pension.
+If you are aged over 65 or you are aged between Preservation Age and 64 and are "Retired", you have the option to commence an SABP.
 To apply click here.

-If you are aged between Preservation Age and 64 and are NOT "Retired" you have the option to commence a Transition to Retirement Pension (TRAP).
+If you are aged between Preservation Age and 64 and are NOT "Retired" you have the option to commence a TRIS.
 To apply click here.